- Facilitator and lover of of extraordinary, uncomfortable, life-changing conversations

 - Enthusiastic & loving interrogator of reality

-- Fellow work-in-progress (i.e. avid maker of mistakes)
+- Fellow work-in-progress (i.e. inquisitive human & avid maker of mistakes)

 I facilitate and mediate uncomfortable, necessary, life-changing conversations with people who want more joy and connection and less suffering in their most important relationships—with themselves, their loved ones, their organizations, and the world.

-I come to the work of coaching and facilitation with the lived experience of moving through life in the U.S. as a multi-racial and sometimes white-presenting “other” with multiple, intersecting privileged and marginalized identities.
-I bring relentless compassion, an unusual perspective and an eclectic variety of tools to the conversation of expanding our lives and our leadership beyond personal growth and into relational development.
-I believe our liberation is bound to one another’s; I am learning and unlearning alongside you.
+I come to the work of relational life & leadership coaching and facilitation with the lived experience of moving through life in the U.S. as a multi-racial and sometimes white-presenting “other” with multiple, intersecting privileged and marginalized identities.
+I bring relentless compassion, an unusual perspective, and an eclectic variety of tools to the conversation of expanding our lives and our leadership beyond personal growth and into relational development.
+I believe our thriving and freedom are bound to one another’s; I am learning and unlearning alongside you.

 SOME THINGS I BELIEVE